 - A bet-the-company arbitration concerning IP licensing for food services equipment, which resulted in a complete victory for the client.

 Copyright law is changing rapidly and dramatically, particularly in connection with the use of works on the internet and in emerging technologies like artificial intelligence.
-We stay on top of new developments in the field and apply that knowledge not only to all phases of copyright disputes and litigations, but also when advising our clients in connection with the creation, acquisition, protection, and licensing of copyrighted materials.
+We stay on top of new developments in the field and apply that knowledge not only to all phases of copyright disputes and litigations, but also when advising and representing our clients in connection with the creation, acquisition, enforcement and licensing of copyrighted materials.
 Recent representations have included:

-- ZeniMax Media Inc. and its subsidiary Id Software in securing a $500 million jury verdict against Oculus VR Inc. and Facebook following at three-week trial.
+- ZeniMax Media Inc. and its subsidiary Id Software in securing a $500 million jury verdict against Oculus VR Inc. and Facebook following a three-week trial.
 The case involved claims of copyright infringement, trademark infringement, trade secret misappropriation and theft of proprietary information (hardware and source code) by Oculus in order to develop its Rift virtual reality headset.

 - Youku Tudou Inc. in securing the dismissal on jurisdictional grounds, and affirmance of that dismissal on appeal, of copyright infringement claims based on works uploaded to Youku’s server.

 - The National Football League in numerous copyright enforcement matters, as well as in resolving a federal litigation brought by professional photographers alleging copyright infringement and antitrust violations.

 - Major League Soccer, the National Hockey League, and other professional sports organizations and teams in a variety of copyright and trademark enforcement matters.

 - Extreme Networks, Inc. in defending against a federal lawsuit concerning alleged source code infringement.

 - Several video game developers in connection with strategic advice concerning foreign and domestic copyright and trademark issues.